hdoro/hdoro/README.md

 # 🌻 I'm Henrique, here to advance social and environmental causes with software

-💻 _Full-stack Freelance Engineer with 10+ years of experience_
+_Full-stack Freelance Engineer with 10+ years of experience_

 I build digital products for ambitious organizations.
-Full-stack development is where I shine most, but I also speak business and design.
-My experience spans everything from product strategy and marketing, to UX design and integrations development.
+Full-stack development is where I shine the most, but I'm also fluent in business and design.
+My experience spans from product strategy and marketing, to UX design and integrations development.

 ## Highlight of preferred tools